 The Monroeville Public Library is concerned with the safety and well being of children in the library, particularly those who are at risk because of their vulnerability.
 A "vulnerable" child is defined as one who is unable to care for his or her physical and psychological needs or is too young to be safe alone inside and outside the facility.
-To be unattended, a child must be in 5th grade or older.
+To be unattended, a child must be in 9th grade or older.
 Children attending library programs are, for the duration of the program only, considered to be supervised by library staff and thus are not unattended.

 Statement of Policy: